KevinNish/vdiftptoo/readme.md

 Download VDIFTPsetup.exe.
 Run the installer.
 Launch via the desktop or start menu icons created.

 NOTE:
-If you want to create a shortcut in a defferent location have the shortcut:
+If you want to create a shortcut in a defferent location have the shortcut setting as follows:

 Target: "C:\Program Files (x86)\VDI FTP Tool\Python\pythonw.exe" ..\pkgs\VDIFileTransfer.launch.pyw"
 Start in:(if you used the default install location): "C:\program files (x86)\VDI FTP Tool\Python\"